sixfeetup/ansible-role-hetzner_installimage/README.md

     3. Run the hetzner_installimage role

-If you are sure, you will not accidentally purge a running machine which is already in use, you can directly run the role with the extra variable **--extra-vars "{ hetzner_installimage_ignore_provisioned_flag: True }"**.
+If you are sure, you will not accidentally purge a running machine which is already in use, you can directly run the role with the extra variable `hetzner_installimage_ignore_provisioned_flag`:

+    --extra-vars "{ hetzner_installimage_ignore_provisioned_flag: True }"

 This way the role will not check the machine for an existing `/etc/hetzner_installimage_provisioned.flag` file but will also not prevent the machine from being purged accidentally!

 ## Available images